Shaurya-47/uk-rainfall-api/README.md

 3. Navigate to the root project directory where the bash scripts are stored using `cd <path>` (e.g., `cd ./Documents/GitHub/uk-rainfall-api`)
 4. Run the Bash script `sh execute_notebooks_latest.sh` or `sh execute_notebooks_daily_aggregated.sh` to save and visualize the latest or aggregated daily rainfall measurements across the UK EA measurement stations respectively
-5. Alternatively, you can run the jupyter notebooks via the Jupyter interface and obtain the same results
+5. Alternatively, you can run the jupyter notebooks via the Jupyter interface and obtain the same results.
+Files with the suffix `latest` use only the latest measurements and files with the suffix `daily_aggregated` use daily data that is aggregated per station

 ## Repository structure